Who are you, and what do you do?

 And what software?

-All the Macs run Mountain Lion and content is kept in sync with Google Drive.
+All the Macs run Mavericks and content is kept in sync with Google Drive.
 I always have an instance of Terminal, enhanced with HomeBrew, running and work wouldn't be the same without Skype or CoRD (and VirtualBox for any Windows nonsense).
-Alfred replaces Spotlight and enables clipboard history -- as well as a host of other functionality (it's great for those who love keyboard shortcuts). iStat Menus keeps me informed of what my machines are up to.
+Alfred replaces Spotlight and enables clipboard history -- as well as a host of other functionality (it's great for those who love keyboard shortcuts). f.lux is a must-have for those who have trouble falling asleep at night.

 I have Project Prey installed just in case my phone, tablet or laptop are lost or stolen.

-Taking photos out-and-about with a proper camera is a cinch with the Android Eye-Fi app on my phone; it downloads the photos from the camera and uploads them automatically to SmugMug, which is where all my photos are stored.
+Taking photos out-and-about with a proper camera is a cinch with the Android app, "Fe-Fi", on my phone; it downloads the photos from the camera and uploads them automatically to SmugMug, which is where all my photos are stored.

 Python is my language of choice but I also dabble in C, BASH (and Bourne shell), PHP, and Java (for Android development).
 All recent code is kept on GitHub.